In honor of Alzheimer’s and Brain Awareness month, we recognize the nearly 100 million Americans living with neurological diseases.

 Someone there to help your loved one stay socially fulfilled and engaged, and build a genuine relationship.
 They might be able to help out in other ways, like:

 - Assist with activities of daily living (e.g. bathing, dressing, using the bathroom, eating, and meal prep)

 - Handle housekeeping duties like cleaning, laundry, or shopping

 - Help with transportation to appointments and other errands

-- Offer medication reminders and other medical services
+- Offer medication reminders and

 2) Adult Day Center